Kxnrl/modsharp-public/docfx/docs/en-us/guides/getting-started.md

 ## Start the Server

-After starting the server, you still won't be able to run it because we need at least **1** properly running plugin for the server to function normally.
+After starting the server, you still won't be able to run it because we need at least **1** properly running module for the server to function normally.